Supporting resources for primary care

 They also offered specialist subject matter training and ongoing support provided by Public Health.
 For more information on what they did, why and more on these outcomes please download the CVD Community Champion Campaign May - July 2024 leaflet.

-Know you numbers week
+Know your numbers week 2024

 Know your numbers is an annual campaign led by Blood Pressure UK to raise awareness of high blood pressure.
 Each year we work together with our partners including NHS organisations, Local Authorities, VCSE, University of Huddersfield, Yorkshire Ambulance Service, service users and their unpaid carers to raise awareness of the importance of blood pressure checks to encourage everyone to know their numbers.